-- c) Across the board increases of 7.5% on actual wage shall be awarded to all employees, mentioned in grades 3, 5 and 6 above, who were in the employ of an employer prior to 1 - d) The across the board increase must apply on the current wages before the adjustment of the minimums.
+- (a) Across the board increases of 7% on actual wage shall be awarded to all employees, mentioned in grades 3, 5, and 6 above, who were in the employ of an employer prior to 1 March 2024. - (b) The across-the-board increase must apply to the current wages before the adjustment of the minimums.